 Kimberly Faith: Yes.
 Yes.

-Kimberly Faith: Well, I appreciate you bringing that up because that also reinforces what we talk about a lot in this podcast and that salvation in the Old Testament was the same as the And, you know-
+Kimberly Faith: Well, I appreciate you bringing that up because that also reinforces what we talk about a lot in this podcast and that salvation in the Old Testament was the same as the New Testament.

-John McLarty: meaning that David wasn’t under threat of losing his salvation.
+John McLarty: So meaning that David wasn’t under threat of losing his salvation

 Kimberly Faith: That’s right.

-John McLarty: Joel two twenty eight says, and it shall come to pass afterward that I will pour out my spirit on all flesh.
+John McLarty: Joel 2:28 says, and it shall come to pass afterward that I will pour out my spirit on all flesh.

-You know?
-Evidencing it’s interesting if it was torn from top and that the scripture actually said it was torn from top to bottom, not bottom to top, which would have been Interesting.
-Something that, you know, human would have had to do.
-And the I don’t know.
+Kimberly Faith: Something that, you know, human would have had to do.
+And I don’t know.
 How would you explain the holy of holies, dad?

-John McLarty: Well, was this specific place where the presence of God was.
-And only the priests could enter in, and it was this very, you
+John McLarty: Well, it was this specific place where the presence of God was.
+And only the priests could enter in, and it was this very, you know

 John McLarty: Yeah.
 I mean, and people that entered into it wrongly or you could die.